kevinolega/minimalchanges/_posts/2016-12-29-christmas-reflection-2016.md

 ### Activities I enjoyed.

-1. Saw Star Wars Rogue One with Seline.
+1. Saw Star Wars Rogue One.
 2. Bike around Filinvest every Sunday.
 3. Saw Godzilla Resurgence.
 I liked it very much.
 4. Saw Kubo and the Two Strings.
 It’s just as good or even better than Big Hero 6.
 5. Saw the new Berserk.
 Exposes you to violence and darkness while calling upon your inner goodness and bad-assery.
-6. Roadtrip with Seline.
-Killing.
+6. Roadtrip
 7. Adam Ruins Everything.
 8. Re:Zero.
 This is one of the best anime of 2016.
 I loved it.
 It’s unpredictable and touches you on so many levels.
 9/10.